Urbandale, Iowa: Top employers

-Unofficially, the name Rider Corner was used locally to define the ninety-degree bend in the 35/80 interstate system that runs through Urbandale.
-The proposed area was officially named in the fall of 2017 and has been used by the Urbandale City Government, developers, and real estate brokers to describe the area.
-Some local media outlets have not discontinued use of the name Rider Corner.
+Transportation

+DART route 74 serves the business parts of northwestern Urbandale and is connected to stops in Windsor Heights and the Valley West Mall.
+Urbandale is also in the intersection of two major interstates.
+Interstate 35 and Interstate 80 both run through and collide in Urbandale.
+Iowa Highway 141 and U.S. Route 6 are also in Urbandale.
+Iowa Highway 141 ends in the urban loop and connects to Interstate 35 and 80, while U.S. Route 6 makes up the southern border of Urbandale with Clive.

 Parks and recreation

 Urbandale features 850 acre of parks and 54 mi of recreational trails that connect to other trails in the Des Moines area.

-Urbandale is the home of Living History Farms, where Pope John Paul II spoke to a crowd estimated at 350,000 on October 4, 1979, and the Buccaneer Arena, home to the Des Moines Buccaneers hockey team.
+Urbandale is the home of Living History Farms, where Pope John Paul II spoke to a crowd estimated at 350,000 on October 4, 1979.
+Living History Farms shows multiple different houses and buildings in Iowa from multiple time periods, including the Ioway tribe.
+The Buccaneer Arena, home to the Des Moines Buccaneers hockey team, is also located in Urbandale.

 Government

 Urbandale uses the council-manager form of government.
 The city council consists of the mayor and five council members, all of which are elected to four-year terms.
+There is no limit on how many terms a person can serve.
+The mayor of Urbandale is Bob Andeweg.

 Education

 Multiple public school districts serve portions of Urbandale: Urbandale Community School District, Dallas Center–Grimes Community School District, Des Moines School District, Johnston School District, Waukee School District and West Des Moines School District.

 The Urbandale Community School District consists of six elementary schools, one middle school, and one high school (Urbandale High School).

-Des Moines Christian School is in Urbandale.
+Multiple Christian schools are located in Urbandale.
+Des Moines Christian School is in Urbandale and has over 1,500 students enrolled.
 St. Pius X Catholic School of the Roman Catholic Diocese of Des Moines is in Urbandale.
 It opened with an initial 120 students in September 1956.
 Initially its facility was one story tall and had eight classrooms, but an additional eight classrooms were added after construction began on another section on May 1, 1962.
 That section had two stories.
 The area Catholic high school is Dowling Catholic High School in West Des Moines.